amkram/shusher/usher-port/README.md

 Most files in this directory are auto-update upon changes to the main UShER code base. `installUbuntuWeb.sh` the steps necessary to compile UShER to WebAssembly.

-## Source code changes
+# Source code changes
 - line `path = boost::filesystem::canonical(outdir);` removed from `usher.cpp`

-## Library compilation
+# Library compilation
-UShER has two dependencies (excluding TBB which is removed for ShUShER): Protocol Buffers and Boost.
+UShER has three dependencies: [Protocol Buffers](https://developers.google.com/protocol-buffers), [Boost](https://www.boost.org/), and [oneTBB](https://github.com/oneapi-src/oneTBB).
+The libraries must be compiled to WebAssembly prior to linking with the UShER port.
+Details below.

-### Boost
+## Boost
 ShUShER uses Boost 1.76.0.
 Boost's build system `b2` ships with configuration support for Emscripten, yielding WebAssembly output.
 There is a bug in the build system that fails to recognize the correct generator for Emscripten.
 It is fixed by appending

     import generators ;